jondowson/zkp-data-quality/README.md

 ## Project Overview

-The ZKP-Data-Quality collection of proofs meet these two objectives.
+The ZKP-Data-Quality suite of proofs is designed to achieve two critical objectives:

-### 1. Proof of Provenance.
+### 1. Proof of Provenance

-How do we ensure that claims made against a dataset are indeed for that particular dataset?
+How can we ensure that any claims made about a dataset are genuinely tied to that specific dataset?
-We achieve this by baking into the proof the root hash of all the hash values of the dataset.
-In addition, the sorted version of the dataset hashes, calculated for greater zkp circuit efficiency, is also added to the proof.
-As such, both the sorted and unsorted root hashes can subsequently be traced back to the original dataset.
-This avoids any chance of data quality claims being attributed to the wrong dataset.
+This is achieved by embedding the root hash of all dataset hash values directly into the proof.
+For enhanced efficiency within the ZKP circuit, the proof also includes the root hash of the dataset's sorted hashes.
+By incorporating both the sorted and unsorted root hashes, the proof can be traced back to the original dataset, ensuring complete traceability.
+This approach eliminates the risk of data quality claims being misattributed to an incorrect dataset.

-### 2. Proof of Quality Aspect.
+### 2. Proof of Quality Aspects

-Now the provenance of the dataset has been established, a qualitative aspect can be proved without the need to expose the data.
-Aspects such as row-uniqueness and row-completeness can have proofs generated and these can be timestamped for 'live' datasets.
+Once the dataset's provenance is established, qualitative attributes can be validated without exposing the underlying data.
+For instance, proofs can be generated to demonstrate aspects like row uniqueness or row completeness, even for dynamic, 'live' datasets.
+These proofs can also be timestamped to provide a verifiable snapshot of data quality at a specific moment in time.

-Note - see the section [ISO](#iso-standards) about data quality standards.
+Note: Refer to the [ISO](#iso-standards) section for additional context on data quality standards.

 ## Features